smishra2818/move_atp/lab10/lab10.md

 A Block Volume can be detached from an instance and moved to a different instance without the loss of data.
 This data persistence enables you to migrate data between instances and ensures that your data is safely stored, even when it is not connected to an instance.
 Any data remains intact until you reformat or delete the volume.

 A Custom Image can be created from an existing Boot Volume.
-You can then use this custom image to launch additional instances.
-Ie: for test, development, or production environments.
+You can then use this custom image to launch additional instances. i.e. for test, development, or production environments.

 Estimated Time: 1 hour 30 minutes